SimForgeinc/Cosmos_Reason_Cookbook/README.md

 ```
 python post_training_inference.py --qa qa.json --out training.json
 ```
+The resulting `training.json` is the input into the next Supervised Fine Tuning stage.

 ### 2. Post-Training with Supervised Fine Tuning (SFT)
 Training follows the resources used in the link above, but for reference, this is the relevant information for the fine-tuning step
 ```